makrai/notes/poth2311-adapters-lib.md

 * allows researchers and practitioners to leverage adapter modularity through composition blocks enabling the design of complex adapter setups
-* evaluation its performance against full fine-tuning on various NLP tasks
+* evaluation of its performance against full fine-tuning on various NLP tasks
 * addressing the challenges of conventional fine-tuning paradigms
 * more efficient and modular transfer learning